-psa: These are not objectively phenomenal movies that will change your life (although they definitely shook mine to the core).
+PSA: These are not objectively phenomenal movies that will change your life (although they definitely shook mine to the core).
 They are very quirky.
 They are very nineties.
+They are sometimes cringy.
 And they definitely follow the angsty teen trend.
 American Beauty aside, they are mostly underrated or unheard of.
 So grab your popcorn, get ready to illegally download (joking of course) and let’s educate ourselves on the wonderful world of the nineties.

 1. American Beauty